Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNJZZ9/the-very-busy-academy-festival">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8X3DK/behind-the-action-of-solo-leveling-season-2-from-ccxp-mexico-25-">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The academy festival is fast approaching.
-Shinai, a temple priest, arranges a meeting with Makoto<br>on short notice.
-Shinai informs Makoto about rumors concerning the medicine being sold at the<br>shop and offers Makoto a proposal to help dispel them.</p>
+<p align="center">The Solo Leveling Animation Producer Atsushi Kaneko and Action Director Yoshihiro Kanno are answering OUR<br>questions today on The Anime Effect.
+They share how they navigated the adaptation process, what<br>the fan response has meant to them, and their hopes for the future of Solo<br>Leveling.</p>
 </td>
 </tr>
 </table>